-South Carolina's Division of Procurement Services and the System for Award Management (SAI have information regarding entities debarred, suspended, proposed for debarment, excluded or disqualified under the non-procurement common rule, or otherwise declared ineligible from receive Federal contracts, State contracts, certain subcontracts, and certain Federal assistance and benefit inσ
+South Carolina's Division of Procurement Services and the System for Award Management (SAM),

+0 have information regarding entities debarred, suspended, proposed for debarment, excluded or disqualified under the non-procurement common rule, or otherwise declared ineligible from receiving Federal contracts, State contracts, certain subcontracts, and certain Federal assistance and benefits.

 South Carolina's Office of Resilience (SCOR) carries out its due diligence by conducting debarment research and verifying the eligibility of contracted firms using the aforementioned databases.
+The firm(s) listed below has been reviewed and cleared:

+F Firm Name:

+[DUNs Number:

-The firm(s) listed below has been reviewed and cleared: Firm Name: DUNs Number: By the execution of this notice, SCOR acknowledges and confirms that all information set forth is tr and correct. ue [Insert Signature of Program Coordinator], South Carolina Office of Resilience South Carolina Office of Resilience P: 803-89 632 Rosewood Drive, Columbia, SC 29201 F: 803-77
+By the execution of this notice, SCOR acknowledges and confirms that all information set forth is true and correct.

+r [Insert Signature of Program Coordinator],

+• South Carolina Office of Resilience

+South Carolina Office of Resilience 632 Rosewood Drive, Columbia, SC 29201

-F: 803-771-2887 www.scor.sc.gov
+P: 803-896-4215 F: 803-771-2887 www.scor.sc.gov